mougiakouel/QGIS-Training-Manual/postgis/simple_feature_model.rst

                    '072 812 31 28',
                    'SRID=4326;POINT(33 -33)');

-.. note:: |note| In the new entry above, you will need to specify which projection (SRID) you want to use.
+.. note::  In the new entry above, you will need to specify which projection (SRID) you want to use.
 This is because you entered the geometry of the new point using a plain string of text, which does not automatically add the correct projection information.
 Obviously, the new point needs to use the